 For scalability and generality, the I2RS agent may be responsible for collecting and delivering large amounts of data from various parts of the routing element.
 Those parts may or may not actually be part of a single physical device.
 Thus, for scalability and robustness, it is important that the architecture allow for a distributed set of reporting components providing collected data from the I2RS agent back to the relevant I2RS clients.
-As currently envisioned, a given I2RS agent would have only one locus per I2RS service for manipulation of routing element state.
+There may be multiple I2RS Agents within the same router.
+In such a case, they must have nonoverlapping sets of information which they manipulate.